Amazon EC2 instance network bandwidth

 Multi-flow traffic

-Baseline bandwidth for multi-flow traffic is limited to 50% of the available bandwidth for traffic that goes through an internet gateway or a local gateway.
+Bandwidth for multi-flow traffic is limited to 50% of the available bandwidth for traffic that goes through an internet gateway or a local gateway for instances with 32 or more vCPUs, or 5 Gbps, whichever is larger.
+For instances with fewer than 32 vCPUs, bandwidth is limited to 5 Gbps.

 Single-flow traffic